ansys/pyfluent-visualization/doc/source/getting_started/index.rst

    pip install git+https://github.com/pyansys/pyfluent-visualization.git

-For a local *development* version, install with:
+If you plan on doing local *development* of PyFluent-Visualization with Git, install with:

 .. code::